Human Archive project

-To make these pieces Nicola ventured into disenfranchised communities to work closely with them, building trust to share their stories in a personal interview.
+To make these pieces Nicola worked with disenfranchised communities to understand and share their stories in a personal interview.
 These groups included inmates of Changi Women’s Prison, children managing chronic and terminal illness, families dealing with addiction, and the elderly community.
 Nicola also included members of the general public by inviting story contributions at www.humanarchiveproject.com (ongoing).

-This series of 8 artworks contains stories gathered from 8 individuals in the local community, and these anonymous exposes include the stories of: 1) An inmate at Changi Women’s Prison, 2) A lupus patient, 3) A recovered obesity patient, 4) The wife of an alcoholic, 5) A homeschooling mother, 6) A daughter from a trauma-based family, 7) A migrant worker, 8) a Singaporean taxi driver.
+This series of 8 artworks contains 8 anonymous life stories including: 1) An inmate at Changi Women’s Prison, 2) A lupus patient, 3) A recovered obesity patient, 4) The wife of an alcoholic, 5) A homeschooling mother, 6) A daughter from a trauma-based family, 7) A migrant worker, 8) a Singaporean taxi driver.
+To read the stories in full, please visit the Human Archive.
 To read the stories in full, please visit the Human Archive.

 “Throughout my practice I have been fascinated by people’s stories, social memory and oral history.
 Many individuals and communities in Singapore have added their multilayered human fragments and previously unspoken words to the archive.
 The Human Archive Project maps different types of human experience via an anonymous online portal as well as more in depth interviews.